Carlos-Villasenor/Carlos-Villasenor/README.md

 - 😄 I’m Carlos Villaseñor
 - 🌱 I’m currently learning Python,Linux, DevNet and software development
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about technology and food
 - 📫 How to reach me: carloss.villasenor@gmail.com
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: foodlover, technology and video game collector